 These restrictions will cover the entire Sky Network as well as all channels whose advertising space is owned or managed by the commercial television giant.
 This means that the likes of Channel 5 are to have the same restrictions imposed.

 With the Sky Network having recently been acquired by USA-based giant Viacom, this is set to cause an earthquake in the advertising industry, with betting and gambling providers having to find alternative and equally effective means of promotion.

-Dave Sams of online casino provider, Monster Casino Bonus said of the latest move by Sky: ‘Whilst significant to the various providers who currently advertise across the Sky Network, this move will likely force providers to simply adapt and move their presence online and to other platforms.’
+Dave Sams of online casino provider, Top Casino Bonus said of the latest move by Sky: ‘Whilst significant to the various providers who currently advertise across the Sky Network, this move will likely force providers to simply adapt and move their presence online and to other platforms.’

 A Changing Industry

 The betting and casino industry in the UK have recently been heavily criticised in the news for the lack of controls and regulations around Fixed-Odds Betting Terminals.
 Many critics have said that tighter and more sweeping controls are needed across the already heavily regulated casino industry.
 This is amid the unexpected resignation this week of Tracey Crouch, a Sporting Minister, in opposition to the slowness in rolling out these regulations.

 With Sky taking the lead in reducing the amount of casino and betting advertisements viewers are exposed to, other TV providers are expected to follow.
 Furthermore, this move is expected to cost Sky many millions of Pounds in advertising revenue and is also likely to push up the costs of advertising on their network for other brands and businesses.

 With many slots on Sky subject to bids, it is likely that the resulting reduction in advertising slots will drive up process, as slots become increasingly coveted by those looking to expose brands to millions of captive viewers in the UK alone.